hyunkyu-Park/66DaysOfData/README.md

   1. Don't drink too much water during the interview
   2. Think about a disagreement with my boss.
   3. Considering about how to act when a project fails.

+__Day 64__

+  ㆍThe interview results came out right away.
+Unfortunately, I faced the result of being eliminated, but I would like to think it was a good opportunity to fill in the parts that would have been difficult to study if I studied alone.
+  ㆍI had my first class at an elementary school in Jincheon, Chungbuk.
+I had two classes, and the children were more interested in artificial intelligence than I thought, so I was able to have fun.
+From next week, we are going to have many classes in earnest.
+I should think about what kind of study or project I should do in my spare time except for class preparation.